imeen-xx/email-monitoring/README.md

 - Each row represents an email-related event
 - Designed for **monitoring**, not complex relational analysis

-### Business Logic
-- All logic is implemented using **DAX measures**
-- KPIs are calculated directly in the reporting layer

 ### Report Layout
 - One-page dashboard
 - Built for **quick reading**
-- Focused on operational status, not exploration

 ---